fbpx

 Johnny Lujack painting by Robert Hurst: www.ADamnFineArtist.com

-When people think of Johnny Lujack, they often think of Notre Dame, the Heisman Trophy, or his shoe-string tackle of Doc Blanchard in the original “Game of the Century” (watch below).
+When people think of Johnny Lujack, they often think of Notre Dame, the Heisman Trophy, or his shoe-string tackle of Doc Blanchard in the original “Game of the Century”.
 The Irish lost only one game in the three years he started at quarterback, and Lujack led them to 3 national championships.
 Few football fans recognize his exceptional — albeit very short – pro career.

 Pro football salaries were nothing like they are today, and past players’ values and attitudes contrast with those of many of today’s stars.
 Lujack retired after playing out the four years of his first contract, leaving what might have been a legendary career on the table.
 “I had the chance to become the quarterback coach at Notre Dame under [Head Coach Frank] Leahy’s last two years, 1952 and 1953.
 I felt that was a good way to repay Notre Dame and Leahy for giving me a scholarship,” Lujack states in the book.